Paul & Chase

 One of my all tme favorite music videos is Janet Jackson's "Love Will Never Do" directed by Herb Ritts.
 He was truly a talented artist.
 I'm sure you've seen it before.
 It's the best and the sexiest video ever.
 Beautiful song = Beautiful video.
 BTW, Antonio Sabato Jr. was freaking HOT!

 You have read this article Art / music / photography with the title 2009.
-You can bookmark this page URL http://talesofthefroggod.blogspot.com/2009/12/photography.html.
+You can bookmark this page URL https://talesofthefroggod.blogspot.com/2009/12/photography.html.
 Thanks!

 One Step Closer....